mgurdal/go-tutorial/docs/data-structures.md

 ### Empty Interface

-Interfaces are types like other data structures and can be used in the same way.
-Empty interface in GO projects; It is defined as `interface {}`.
+Interfaces are also data types and can be used in the same way.
+Empty interface in GO defined as `interface{}`.

 Since it has no method, the requirements of the empty interface are met by all types.
-This feature of the empty interface allows us to define dynamic parameters and values.
+This unique feature of the empty interface allows us to define dynamic parameters and values.

 ```go
 type Booking struct {